 And who can blame her really?
-Without understanding the needs of others wouldn’t we all keep our money for ourselves?
+Without understanding the needs of others why would anyone give their money away?

 Talk the Talk, then Walk the Walk

-Like most parents, I assumed one crucial way to teach my girls about being generous is to role-model charitable giving.
+Like most parents, I assumed one crucial way to teach my girls about being generous was to role-model charitable giving.
 If they see me give, they’ll want to give themselves.

-But recently I discovered that while role-modeling is certainly beneficial, it turns out it’s not the most effective way to teach kids about charitable giving.
+But recently I discovered that while role-modeling does have its benefits, it’s not the most effective way to teach kids about charitable giving.